-In 2019, there were 867 public hospitals with a total of 209,298 beds.
+In 2023, there were 854 public hospitals with a total of 201,916 beds.
 Reforms have been under way, following new guidelines released in 2015, which updated the previous guidelines of December 2007 in response to tough business conditions.
 As of March 2017, 93% of hospitals (800 hospitals) had formulated reform plans and had started putting them into action.
-In FY2017, 65% of public hospitals were in municipalities with a population of less than 100,000 (30% in municipalities with less than 30,000 people).
 Public hospitals comprise a larger proportion of all hospitals in rural areas, and their reform is urgently required.